nathanmarianovsky/Matlab-Practice-Problems/README.md

 #Contributors:

 - nathanmarianovsky - Provider of problems and comments on solutions
-- SiddarthMarwaha - Provider of solutions of to problems
+- SiddarthMarwaha - Provider of solutions to problems